phetsims/phet-info/doc/phet-development-overview.md

 ### Checking out the code and running it in development mode

 1. Download and install Git from http://git-scm.com/downloads

-  a.
-Choose the option to create a desktop icon for “git bash”, if it is not already selected.
+(a) Choose the option to create a desktop icon for “git bash”, if it is not already selected.
 2. Use Git to check out the code for PhET Libraries and Simulations

-  a.
-Open Git Bash (from the link on your desktop or through the Start menu)
+(a) Open Git Bash (from the link on your desktop or through the Start menu)

-  b.
-Create a directory for your development:
+(b) Create a directory for your development:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`mkdir phetsims`

-  c.
-Change directory to phetsims:
+(c) Change directory to phetsims:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cd phetsims`

-  d.
-Run these git clone commands:
+(d) Run these git clone commands:

 ```
 git clone https://github.com/phetsims/example-sim.git